When you give your team group health coverage, it’s pretty awesome.

 When you look at the big picture, there are lots of reasons offering health insurance is a healthy choice.
 Not only does it empower your team to take control of themselves, but you’ll also sweep up a ton of tax breaks while doing so.

-Review the benefits above, and take comfort in knowing that when tax time comes around, some of your money can sail right back your way.
+Review the benefits above, and take comfort in knowing that thanks to these health insurance tax deductions, some of the money you spend can come right back your way.

 *Based on 6.2% Social Security and 1.45% Medicare taxes, no state taxes included.